hussain-gh/Jenkins/JENKINS-README.md

 - Store Jenkinsfiles in Git alongside application code.
 - Use tags and branches to track pipeline changes.
 - Implement versioning in artifact storage (e.g., Nexus, Docker Hub).

+### 21. What is the version of jenkins or cludbees you worked with?

+### 22. What were the realtime issues faced in the very recent jenkins experience and how you resolved them?